-.5.1.3 Asset condition
+5.1.3 Asset condition

-The condition profile of Council's Building Assets has been based on age and has been found to be generally in average to good condition.
+The condition profile of Council's Storm Water Assets has been based on age and has been found to be generally in good condition.

-Condition is measured using a 1-5 rating system.
+Over time further assessment will be undertaken where condition will be measured using a 1-5 rating system.